rajkumargd/Restaurent-Gateway/README.md

 ## Environment Setup

-This project has designed to deploy > containerized microservice architecture.
-Following Instructions are common for all the repos
+This project has designed to deploy **"Containerized Microservice Architecture"** Following Instructions are common for all the repos

 1. Clone the repository:
    ```